sdeigm/uni-meter/doc/input/Tasmota.md

-# Using Tasmota IR read head as input source
+# Using a Tasmota IR read head as the input source

 To use a Tasmota IR read head as an input source, set up the `/etc/uni-meter.conf` file as follows: